Stadium House Mural artists AYLO and Seca

 Is it the place?
 Is it its history?
 Is it the people?
 Or its sense of purpose?

-Through a range of different workshops connecting local people to staff, students and researchers from Imperial who live or work on the White City Campus, artists AYLO and SECA (aka Hayley and Christian) need your help to capture the essence of White City for a new mural at Stadium House.
+Through a range of different workshops connecting local people to staff, students and researchers from Imperial who live or work on the White City Campus, artists AYLO and SECA (aka Hayley and Christian) took your insight to capture the essence of White City for a new mural at Stadium House, What is Made Here Travels Out.

-Your ideas will help to shape this new unique, distinctive, and place-based artwork capturing the DNA of the new White City Campus and the local area.
+Your ideas helped to shape this new unique, distinctive, and place-based artwork capturing the DNA of the new White City Campus and the local area.
+Read more about the artwork and the process behind it in the Imperial News article.

 Public art on White City Campus